Justice, Illinois: Geography

 According to the 2021 census gazetteer files, Justice has a total area of 2.89 sqmi, of which 2.84 sqmi (or 98.44%) is land and 0.05 sqmi (or 1.56%) is water.

 A major road running through the town is Archer Avenue (Illinois Route 171); in addition, Justice lies close to Interstate 55 (also called the Stevenson Expressway, after Adlai Stevenson) and Interstate 294 just east of La Grange Road (U.S. Route 45).

+Justice is home to Resurrection Cemetery, a Roman Catholic Cemetery in the Archdiocese of Chicago, and the Lithuanian National Cemetery.

+Neighboring communities are Hickory Hills, Bridgeview, Bedford Park and Willow Springs.

 Demographics

-As of the 2020 census there were 12,600 people, 4,644 households, and 3,119 families residing in the village.
-The population density was 4,367.42 PD/sqmi.
-There were 5,160 housing units at an average density of 1,788.56 /sqmi.
-The racial makeup of the village was 62.45% White, 20.35% African American, 0.71% Native American, 1.80% Asian, 0.02% Pacific Islander, 5.69% from other races, and 8.98% from two or more races.
-Hispanic or Latino of any race were 16.48% of the population.
+As of the 2020 census, there were 12,600 people residing in the village.

+Racial and ethnic composition

+Justice village, Illinois – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.